Owbird/SVault/README.md

 ## Acknowledgments

-The project builds upon the work of the [cryptify](https://github.com/Oval-Personal-Data-Wallet/cryptify) crypto engine developed by the Oval Personal Data Wallet team.
+The project builds upon the work of the [cryptify](https://github.com/Oval-Personal-Data-Wallet/cryptify) developed by the Oval Personal Data Wallet team.
 We acknowledge and appreciate their contributions.